WebOfTrust/WOT-terms/concepts.md

 #### Its and Bits - Cryptography and one-way functions is the only thing than can safe our digital twin

+Use [trans-contextual value](trans-contextual-value) creation and capture to fuel cooperative network effects.

 #### Network dynamics - centralized system will lose

 #### Moore’s law in IoT - centralized systems not capable of handling exponentially growing numbers